nboughton/yapa/README.md

 yapa list -f0 -r '^regex$'
 ```

 The filter option (-r/--filter) takes a string that should be an RE2 compatible regular expression.
-Once your happy with the filtered list you can add the -s/--save flag like so:
+Once you're happy with the filtered list you can add the -s/--save flag like so:

 ```
 yapa list -f0 -r '^regex$' -s 'Playlist Name'